Who's Behind Listverse?

 There is evidence among Native legends and in wooden carvings made by the local Native Americans that indicate the Fresno Nightcrawlers are very real.
-Local Native legends from the Fresno area indicate that these beings have always been here, even prior to humans existing, and the reason they have long legs is they live in swamp world and the long legs help them to move through boggy and swampy areas.
+Local Native legends from the Fresno area indicate that these beings have always been here, even before humans existed.
+They have long legs because they live in a swamp world, and the long legs help them move through boggy and swampy areas.
 Another Native story about the Fresno Night Crawlers is that they are showing up now because they want to help humans reconnect with nature.

 6 The Slide-Rock Bolter

 The mountains of Colorado have a strange cryptid called the Slide-Rock Bolter.
 This creature is the size of a blue whale and has a mouth full of very sharp teeth.
-Its eyes are small, and it uses its back fin which has a type of hook to hold onto the mountain.
+Its eyes are small, and it uses its back fin, which has a type of hook to hold onto the mountain.
 It is said that it secretes a type of lubrication from its mouth that allows it to slide down the mountain and scoop up prey, including humans, in its mouth.
-The momentum that it receives from hanging on steep slopes and its lubrication pushes it up another mountain where it can grab on until the next prey shows up.
-It is believed that the Slide-Rock Bolter can only live on mountains that have a 45 degree angle, otherwise they wouldn’t be able to make the slide that gets them their food.
+The momentum it receives from hanging on steep slopes and its lubrication pushes it up another mountain to grab on until the next prey shows up.
+It is believed that the Slide-Rock Bolter can only live on mountains that have a 45-degree angle; otherwise, they wouldn’t be able to make the slide that gets them their food.

-This cryptid was first seen by lumberjacks in the nineteenth century, and while there have been witnesses to huge swaths of flattened vegetation and destroyed trees indicating its possible existence in the twentieth and the twenty-first centuries, it is unknown if anyone in the twenty-first century has actually seen one.
-This may be because the creature is so large that the chances of a human getting away from it in time may be the reason no one has seen one in modern times.
+Lumberjacks first saw this cryptid in the nineteenth century.
+While there have been witnesses to huge swaths of flattened vegetation and destroyed trees indicating its possible existence in the twentieth and the twenty-first centuries, it is unknown if anyone in the twenty-first century has actually seen one.
+This may be because the creature is so large that the chances of a human getting away from it in time may be why no one has seen one in modern times.

-Altamaha-ha has been seen in the Altamaha river near Darien, GA since before the coming of white settlers.
+Altamaha-ha has been seen in the Altamaha River near Darien, GA, since before the coming of white settlers.
 The Lower Muskogee Creek Tribe was the first to tell stories about the Altamaha-ha.
 The cryptid is said to have a body similar to a sturgeon with a bony ridge on top.
-It has front flippers, but does not have any back flippers.
+It has front flippers but does not have any back flippers.
 Its snout resembles a crocodile with large teeth and eyes.
 Eyewitnesses claim the creature is 20-30 ft long though smaller versions have been sighted.
-The first sighting by someone who was not one of the indigenous peoples was on April 18, 1830.
-A reporter for the Savannah, Georgia newspaper claimed there were multiple sightings of a sea monster made by several men on a schooner called Eagle.
+The first sighting by someone who was not indigenous was on April 18, 1830.
+A reporter for the Savannah, Georgia newspaper claimed multiple sightings of a sea monster made by several men on a schooner called Eagle.
 The main sighting was by Captain Delano, but several other men on the schooner also witnessed the creature.

-More recently, a carcass washed up on Georgia’s southern coast at Wolf Island National Wildlife Refuge in early 2018 that resembled a smaller version of Altamaha-ha.
+More recently, a carcass washed up on Georgia’s southern coast at Wolf Island National Wildlife Refuge in early 2018, resembling a smaller version of Altamaha-ha.
 Jeff Warren’s son discovered the carcass while he and his father were visiting.
-Mr. Warren took video of it and the video has been called a hoax, or a misidentification of a frilled shark or other type of deep sea shark.
-While several scientists claimed it was a deep water shark, and others claimed it was a hoax, it’s interesting that the creature so resembles accounts of the Altamaha-ha.
+Mr. Warren took a video of it, and the video has been called a hoax or a misidentification of a frilled shark or another type of deep-sea shark.
+While several scientists claimed it was a deepwater shark, and others claimed it was a hoax, it’s interesting that the creature so resembles accounts of the Altamaha-ha.

 4 The Frogman

 Loveland, Ohio has one of the more interesting cryptids in my opinion.
-The first stories of the Frogman or Frogmen rather began in the 1950’s when a business man claimed to have seen multiple large bipedal frogs along the Little Miami River.
+The first stories of the Frogman or Frogmen began in the 1950s when a businessman claimed to have seen multiple large bipedal frogs along the Little Miami River.
 The first official sighting of the Frogman took place in 1972 and was witnessed by two policemen on two separate occasions.
-Officer Ray Shockey first saw the creature on March 3, 1972 at 1:00 am.
-Officer Shockey was driving to Loveland, OH when he saw what he thought was a dog in a field next to the road, however, when it stood up its eyes were illuminated by his car lights, and he could see that it appeared to be a giant bipedal frog.
+Officer Ray Shockey first saw the creature on March 3, 1972, at 1:00 am.
+Officer Shockey was driving to Loveland, OH, when he saw what he thought was a dog in a field next to the road; however, when it stood up, its eyes were illuminated by his car lights, and he could see that it appeared to be a giant bipedal frog.

 The cryptid jumped over a guard rail and slid down the hill into the Little Miami River.
-The officer got such a good look at the creature he was able to describe it well enough that his sister could do a drawing of it.
+The officer got such a good look at the creature he could describe it well enough that his sister could draw it.
 Officer Shockey went back to the station and brought another officer Mark Matthews to the scene that same night.
 The only evidence they found was the skid marks on the embankment where the creature slid down into the river.
-A few weeks later on March 17, 1972, Officer Matthews had his own experience with the Frogman.
-He was driving and saw what he thought was an animal in the middle of the road, he stopped his car, got out and the creature got up, crouched in the middle of the road, and then stood up, climbed over the guard rail while keeping its eyes on Office Matthews the entire time.
-For some reason Officer Matthews decided to draw his gun and shoot at the cryptid, but he missed.
+A few weeks later, on March 17, 1972, Officer Matthews had his own experience with the Frogman.
+He was driving and saw what he thought was an animal in the middle of the road, he stopped his car, got out, and the creature got up, crouched in the middle of the road, and then stood up, climbed over the guard rail while keeping its eyes on Office Matthews the entire time.
+For some reason, Officer Matthews decided to draw his gun and shoot at the cryptid, but he missed.

 The most recent eyewitness account occurred in 2016 by a man named Sam Jacobs.
-It was mid-August and he was playing Pokemon Go when he saw a very large frog near Lake Isabella.
+It was mid-August, and he was playing Pokemon Go when he saw a very large frog near Lake Isabella.
 He claimed it stood up and walked away on its hind legs.
-He estimated the creature was about 4 ft tall.
+He estimated the creature was about 4 feet tall.

 3 The Pukwudgies